|Nutrition Facts (per serving)|

-The Beer: Any beer can be used in the red eye, although you will find light lagers work best.
+Choose the beer: Any beer can be used in the red eye, although you will find light lagers work best.
 There's no need to pour your good beer into this drink, so save the IPAs, stouts, and ales for drinking on their own.

 Should you opt for the straight pour of tomato juice, don't skip the salt.
 It marries the two flavors together, which is why bartenders will often give you a salt shaker when you order a red beer.
 Just a pinch will do and be sure not to overdo it because it can quickly become too salty.

 If you like, add a dash of hot sauce, a grind of pepper, or a pinch of celery salt to the mix.
 Be sure to go slow, stir the drink, and give it a taste before adding anything else.
-After a red beer or two, you'll find the perfect combination of your personal taste.
+After a red beer or two, you'll find the perfect combination for your personal taste.

 How Strong Is the Red Beer?

-Depending on how you build it, the bloody Mary often weighs in somewhere around 10 percent ABV (20 proof).
+Depending on how you build it, the bloody mary often weighs in somewhere around 10 percent ABV (20 proof).
 It's a relatively light cocktail, which is why it's long been a morning favorite.